-South west Sydney includes the areas of Parramatta, Bankstown, Liverpool and Fairfield.
+South west Sydney includes the areas of Campbelltown, Bankstown, Liverpool and Fairfield.

 Located at the foot of the picturesque Blue Mountains, Penrith is about 73 kilometres by road from Sydney CBD.
 Richmond is located 20 kilometres to the north of Penrith.

 Sydney CBD extends about 3 kilometres south from Sydney Cove.
 It is bordered by Farm Cove within the Royal Botanic Garden to the east and Darling Harbour to the west.
 Suburbs surrounding the CBD include Woolloomooloo and Potts Point to the east, Surry Hills and Darlinghurst to the south, Pyrmont and Ultimo to the west, and Millers Point and The Rocks to the north.

 As Sydney grows, the council and town planners are turning to high density living to provide housing in suitable locations.
 High density means building on smaller blocks of land, or building up.
 Examples of strata living include free standing dwellings in a gated community, duplexes, apartments and townhouses.
 Approximately 55% of DHA properties in Sydney are part of a strata plan.

 It is important to understand that there may be additional rules and regulations associated with strata living, compared to living in a traditional free standing home.
 Additionally, NSW legislation prescribes that tenant details, including name and telephone number, must be provided to the strata manager upon occupation.